Mikael Agren patched the original ROMs to add a high-score table. Check out his project blog and demo movie.

 The code uses a common routine to handle all three shots.
 Each shot task copies its data structure to a common area, calls the handler, and then copies the changed data back to its personal area.

 The common handler is responsible for moving each shot.
-The normal delta Y for the shots is a constant 1 pixel down per step (60 pixels per second).
-But when there are 8 or fewer aliens on the screen the delta changes up to 4 pixels per step to make the game more difficult.
+The normal delta Y for the shots is a constant 4 pixels down per step.
+A shot makes a step every 3 frames.
+(4*60/3 = 80 pixels per second).
+But when there are 8 or fewer aliens on the screen the delta changes up to 5 pixels per step (5*60/3 = 100 pixels per second).

 The common handler also initiates the alien shots.
 Each shot has a move-counter that starts when the shot is dropped and counts up with each step as it falls.
 The game keeps a constant reload rate that determines how fast the aliens can fire.
 The game takes the smallest count of the other two shots and compares it to the reload rate.
 If it is too soon since the last shot then no shot is fired.

 The reload rate gets faster as the game progresses.
 The code uses the upper two digits of the player's score as a lookup into the table at 1AA1 and sets the reload rate to the value in the table at 1CB8.
-The reload rate for anything below 0200 is 30 (hex).
-From 0200 to 1000 the delay drops to 10, then 0B at from 1000 to 2000.
-From 2000 to 3000 the rate is 08 and then maxes out above 3000 at 07.
-With a little flying-saucer-luck you will reach 3000 in 2 or 3 racks.
+The reload rate for anything below 0x0200 is 0x30.
+From 0x0200 to 0x1000 the delay drops to 0x10, then 0x0B at from 0x1000 to 0x2000.
+From 0x2000 to 0x3000 the rate is 8 and then maxes out above 0x3000 at 7.
+With a little flying-saucer-luck you will reach 0x3000 in 2 or 3 racks.

 When there is only one alien left on the screen the plunger shot is disabled.
 Only the "rolling" (tracking) and squiggly shots are active, which means the tracking shot gets fired more often.